 Motherhood can be a stumbling block?
 Oh yes, it can if we let it.
 Mothering is HARD.
 It will wear you down if you aren’t careful.
-For a great read on this aspect of motherhood read this post by Stephanie at Diapers and Divinity.

 When I learned I was pregnant with my first child I had an idealized vision of what type of mother I would be.
 The house would always be clean, I’d read bedtime stories every night, I’d speak in a gentle tone, never raise my voice, have perfect made-from-scratch meals, well you get the idea.